 Negotiation & Escaping Tourist Tax

-You’ll get a better deal on most things because you can haggle and negotiate prices and conditions for anything from taxis to rooms to tours.
-Also, anywhere that has English-speaking staff is likely to be after tourists which invariably means worse value for money; tourists always pay more than locals – it’s just unoffical tourist tax.
+You’ll get a better deal on most things because you can barter and negotiate prices and conditions for anything from taxis to rooms to tours.
+Also, anywhere that has English-speaking staff is likely to be after tourists which invariably means worse value for money; tourists always pay more than locals – it’s tourist tax.

 When going out to eat you’ll have more choice as you won’t be limited to restaurants with English speaking staff, picture menus or ordering one of the two local dishes that you already know.
 I like to ask locals or waiters for recommendations of dishes specific to the area; the culinary variety is staggering and I’ve tried local specialities that I didn’t even know existed nor can be found in any guidebook.
 A few times I’ve had people want to go to dinner with me so that I can talk them through the menu; going on their own they’d just pick something they recognised or knew was a safe bet, missing out on what might be the most delicious discovery they’ve made in months.

 Finally… it’s a Great Chance to Learn a Foreign Language